MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/management-tools/resource-kit-tools.md

 ![Saving the network configuration as a picture.](../media/Reskit_2012_Tools_Documentation_Image26.jpg)

- **View CAC network topology configuration data:**Skype for Business Server 2015 administrators can view related network configuration data such as network regions, network sites, bandwidth profiles, and site subnet IP addresses in a textual format by using the View Network Configuration data option as shown below.
+ <strong>View CAC network topology configuration data:</strong>Skype for Business Server 2015 administrators can view related network configuration data such as network regions, network sites, bandwidth profiles, and site subnet IP addresses in a textual format by using the View Network Configuration data option as shown below.

 ![Viewing network configuration data.](../media/Reskit_2012_Tools_Documentation_Image27.jpg)